DanielSarf/3D-Render-Engine-in-cpp/README.md

 ## Description

 **This started as my 2nd Semester project but my goal is to make this an open-source render engine for Blender that lets 3D artists create amazing art on low-end machines.
 This project is still in early development, you can see the roadmap below for my future plans for this project.
-Contributions are higly aprecitated!**
+Contributions are highly appreciated!**

 ## Features